oasis-tcs/openc2-jadn/jadn-v2.0.md

 and is represented in JSON format as a string where the first character's Unicode codepoint is the option's ID and the remaining characters are its value.
 For example, the minimum length of a Binary or String instance is described as the XML "minLength" facet, but in JADN has the `0x7b` (Left Curly Bracket) TypeOption ID.
-A String with a minimum length of 1 has a TypeOption value of `{0` in JSON format, while [IDL](#71-information-definition-language) uses a different notation: "String {1..*}".
+A String with a minimum length of 1 has a TypeOption value of `{1` in JSON format, while [IDL](#71-information-definition-language) uses a different notation: "String {1..*}".
-In a few cases option IDs have a mnemonic relationship to their purpose but this is not true in general.
+In some cases the character represented by an option ID has a mnemonic relationship to its purpose but this is not true in general; option IDs are non-semantic integer identifiers.

-Option IDs are non-semantic integer identifiers that may sometimes be used as Unicode codepoints.
++-
 ### 4.1.5 Conformance Requirements

 * TypeName MUST NOT be a JADN core type